 Once you are done with the above step, close the File Explorer and reboot your system.
 After the reboot, run the Windows Store Apps troubleshooter again.
 This time it will not only detect the problem but also automatically resolve it.

-Restart your system once more and try opening the Windows Store.
+Restart your system once more and try opening the Microsoft Store.
 This method should work even if you have a local account.

 See this post if you receive a Service registration is missing or corrupt error message.